Hen Party Planning Checklist for Brighton | 2026 Guide

 Discuss evening entertainment preferences.

-Brighton offers diverse nightlife, from lively pubs on West Street to drag shows in Kemptown and nightclubs.
+Brighton runs from lively West Street pubs to Kemptown drag shows and late-night clubs.

-Komedia in North Laine is famous for its comedy and club nights, or Bar Broadway in Kemptown for iconic drag performances.
+Komedia in North Laine for comedy and club nights, or Bar Broadway in Kemptown for iconic drag performances.

 Start a mood board or Pinterest board.

-Include images of Brighton Pier, colourful beach huts, and the Royal Pavilion for inspiration.
+Pin Brighton Pier, colourful beach huts, and the Royal Pavilion for instant seaside inspiration.

 Delegate specific tasks to other bridesmaids.

-One person could research cocktail bars on West Street, another boutique shops in The Lanes.
+One bridesmaid on West Street cocktail bars, another on boutique shops in The Lanes.

 Look into potential party supplies and decorations.

-There are numerous party supply shops in Brighton, or you can order online for delivery directly to your accommodation.
+Brighton has party shops locally, or order online for delivery straight to your accommodation.

 Review cancellation policies for potential bookings.

-Understand the terms for accommodation and activities in case plans change.
+Know the terms for your house and activities in case dates or numbers shift.

-Especially important for competitive Brighton bookings; clarify policies with operators like Brighton Getaways or specific venues.
+Brighton bookings are competitive - clarify policies with operators like Brighton Getaways or your venue early.

 Confirm the hen's availability for the chosen dates.